pramnora/python/library/README.md

 ## How to include library codes...

-If the library code is internal, and, you wish to use it...;
+1a> If the library code is located: 'internally'; and, you wish to use it...;
 then, just simply type in at the top of the Python file, [.py]:

->> import library
+>> import libraryName
 ...example...
 >> import random

-If the library code is external, and, you wish to use it...;
+2a> If the library code is located: 'externally'; and, you wish to use it...;
 then, go to your Windows DOS Command Prompt...and, type in:

 >> pip install libraryName
 ...example...
 >> pip install numpy

+...and, proceed as prevously mentioned above in step 1a.

+**NOTE**: If you try to import some library code...which hasn't yet been installed;
+then, you will get an *error message* stating something like:
+>> libraryName NOT recognised...?!
+...which, quite simply, means you have to install the 'external' library, first.

 ## Links